FinPos: A Position-Aware Trading Agent System for Real Financial Markets: Conclusion

 \section{Conclusion}

 In this paper, we introduce a position-aware trading task that more closely resembles real market conditions compared to the single-step trading task previously employed by researchers.
 To address this task, we design FinPos, a novel LLM Trading Agent equipped with position-awareness and risk management capabilities.
 To meet the demands of position management, an LLM agent must possess heightened market sensitivity, enhanced risk control abilities, and a longer-term perspective.
 Consequently, FinPos employs a specialized market perception module, a dual-decision agent system, and a multi-timescale reward design to achieve these objectives.
 Our experiments demonstrate that the position management task imposes higher comprehensive ability requirements on LLM Agents.
 FinPos explores solutions for trading agents operating in this more realistic market environment.
-However, we also identify two limitations of FinPos that require further attention.
-Firstly, FinPos is unable to implement coordinated management of multiple asset allocations, thus lacking the capability for higher-level operations such as risk hedging.
-Secondly, FinPos has been tested only on stock-type investment assets, and its applicability to other asset classes such as futures and bonds remains to be validated.